Get Help Today(855) 593-1695

 Addiction To Klonopin

 Klonopin is a long-acting Benzo.
-Klonopin’s half-life (how long it takes for half of a single dose to leave the body) is between 30 to 40 hours.
-Because of this, dependency can build quickly as people are often dosing with it while it is still in their bodies, unknowingly increasing their doses.
+The substance’s half-life (how long it takes for half of a single dose to leave the body) is between 30 to 40 hours.
+Because of this, dependency can build quickly as people are often using with it while it is still in their bodies.
+This unknowingly increases their doses.
 This especially true of prescriptions that have people taking Klonopin up to three times a day.
 Depending on when someone takes their first dose, they can have six to eight doses of Klonopin in their system before the first one fades.
 That’s why people who take the drug as prescribed are still prone to develop an addiction.